 I have found that embracing my husband’s passion for hunting has worked to my advantage!
 I’m not real fond of full trophy deer heads on the wall, accept for in designated “masculine” areas, but I do love all of the antlers that he has collected over the years.

 I wasn’t sure how my husband would feel about a set of his antlers draped with faux pearls but he got kind of a kick out of it …I think.
 He did think that it looked a bit like a torture chair at first until I explained that it was no longer an actual chair but a decorative accent to hold magazines!
-You can see the whole before and after of the chair here.

 The single antler hugging the picture frame is typically the way I like to use the antlers.
 It’s an easy way to add a rustic touch to any decor piece.
 I have also placed them by lamps, hanging out of a basket, and wrapped around a candy dish.